fhiso/legacy-format/data-model.md

 ### `elf:FamilyEvent`

 This is an abstract datatype and should not be used as the *structure type identifier* of any concrete structure.

+This supertype was introduced in GEDCOM and encompasses all details about families to which a time and/or place may be reasonably attached, whether they be events or attributes.
+However, it is not used for some of the core structural connections between individuals and families used to structure traditional family trees.

 Supertype
 :   `[elf:Event]`